 The Skye Terrier traces its roots to the Isle of Skye, one of the rugged and picturesque islands in Scotland.
 The breed's history is steeped in mystery, but it is believed to have existed for several centuries, likely dating back to the 16th century.

 These tenacious terriers were originally bred to hunt small game, such as otters, foxes, and badgers, in the harsh terrain of the Scottish Highlands.
-Their distinctive appearance, characterized by a long, flowing coat and pricked ears, made them stand out even then.
+Their distinctive appearance, characterised by a long, flowing coat and pricked ears, made them stand out even then.
 However, their real claim to fame came in the 19th century when Queen Victoria herself fell in love with the breed during a visit to Scotland.
 Her affection for Skye Terriers elevated their status, and they became highly sought-after as companions and show dogs among the aristocracy.

 One of the most distinctive features of the Skye Terrier is its luxurious double coat.
 This coat consists of a soft, insulating undercoat and a longer, straight outer coat.
 It drapes gracefully over the dog's body, giving them a regal and dignified appearance.